khulnasoft-lab/khulnasoft-ui/doc/consume-components-in-khulnasoft.md

-# Consume components in GitLab
+# Consume components in KhulnaSoft

-GitLab UI provides a set of reusable components to be consumed in GitLab to follow design guidelines and ensure consistency.
+KhulnaSoft UI provides a set of reusable components to be consumed in GitLab to follow design guidelines and ensure consistency.

 ## Getting started

-When integrating a component into GitLab's code base, it's good to start by listing all the files where the previous implementation needs to be replaced by the GitLab UI component.
+When integrating a component into GitLab's code base, it's good to start by listing all the files where the previous implementation needs to be replaced by the KhulnaSoft UI component.
 These files can then be grouped into 3 categories: Vue components, Vanilla JS and Haml templates.
 It's also good to make a list of pages or areas where this component will be utilized, to go through regular regression testing during the development process.

 ## Vue components

-This is the most straightforward aspect of integrating GitLab UI components.
-Components should be consumed as Vue components in existing Vue files, as described in stories documented in the GitLab UI storybook.
+This is the most straightforward aspect of integrating KhulnaSoft UI components.
+Components should be consumed as Vue components in existing Vue files, as described in stories documented in the KhulnaSoft UI storybook.
 This should be the first step because the rendered result of a component will inform how to integrate it in the next steps.

 ### Troubleshooting tips